KABAM-Robotics/rosrect-listener-agent/README.md

 ### Building through Docker:

-You can use this approach if you are planning on running the agent on a system that does not have ROS but will be connected to the same ROS network.

-1. First, make sure you have a working [Docker installation][6].

-2. You can then build the `docker` image using `docker build` and the provided `Dockerfile`:

-        $ docker build -t error_resolution_diagnoser .

-3. Additionally, follow the appropriate installation steps for installing the `error_classification_server` [here][8].

-That is it for the Docker installation!
-You can now jump to [Running tests](#running-tests) or [Syntax](#syntax).
+TBD for Windows.
+If there is an immediate need for this, please create an issue!

 ## Running tests
-Optionally, you can run the unit and integration tests natively or using Docker, based on the installation method you chose in the previous section.
+Optionally, you can run the unit and integration tests natively.
+For Windows, Docker support for running tests does not exist yet.

-**NOTE: Before running tests, makes sure the `error_classification_server` is running either natively or using Docker.
+**NOTE: Before running tests, makes sure the `error_classification_server` is running natively.
 Take a look at the relevant documentation [here][9].
 Failure to have the API server will result in some failed tests that require connection to ECS.**

 ### Native